Orange-OpenSource/hurl/docs/manual-page.md

 **Hurl** is an HTTP client that performs HTTP requests defined in a simple plain text format.

-Hurl is very versatile, it enables to chain HTTP requests, capture values from HTTP responses and make asserts.
+Hurl is very versatile.
+It enables chaining HTTP requests, capturing values from HTTP responses, and making assertions.
 ```
 $ hurl session.hurl
 ```